The Best Post-Construction Cleaning Guide

 • Eye protection

-You might not need all of these tools, but it pays to be prepared.
-Take a walk through your property and consider what sort of materials you need to clean (for example spackling paste, brick dust, or paint) and how you’re going to clean it.
+You might not need all of these, but it pays to be prepared.
+Walk through the property and consider what materials you need to clean (spackling paste, brick dust, paint) and how.

 • Wet/dry vacuum